akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

 Unlike heavier "streaming data processing" frameworks, Akka Streams are not "deployed" nor automatically distributed.
-Akka stream refs are, as the name implies, references to existing parts of a stream, and can be used to create a distributed processing framework or introduce such capabilities in specific parts of your application, however they are not on that level of abstraction by themselves.
+Akka stream refs are, as the name implies, references to existing parts of a stream, and can be used to create a distributed processing framework or introduce such capabilities in specific parts of your application.

 Stream refs are trivial to make use of in existing clustered Akka applications, and require no additional configuration or setup.
 They automatically maintain flow-control / back-pressure over the network, and employ Akka's failure detection